 SAFE SHIPPING AND HANDLING

-How many times have I seen pickups destroyed by improper handling; either during resoldering, mounting, or shipping and handling?
-If your me, too many.
-So I decided it’s time to share some “safety” knowledge.
+How many times have I seen pickups destroyed by improper handling?
+Either during resoldering, mounting, or shipping and handling?
+The answer: way too many.
+So I decided it’s time to share some “safety” knowledge when dealing with pickups.

 In general, keep in mind, the windings on pickups are rather like fine hair so if you touch them, bang them or otherwise mishandle them, the pickup make likely become a rewind scenario.